 Hours & Pay Regulations

-An employer shall pay an employee for overtime at a wage rate of one and one-half times the employee’s wage rate for hours in excess of forty hours in one work week, except for employers grossing less than $150,000 per year.
+An employer shall pay an employee for the overtime at a wage rate of one and one-half times the employee’s wage rate for hours in excess of 40 hours in one workweek.

 Employers must pay employees overtime for all hours worked over 40 in a week.
 Overtime must be paid at 1.5 times an employee’s regular pay rate.
 ‘Pay rate’ means an employee’s annual base salary or other rates of pay by which the employee qualifies for exemption under the Fair Labor Standards Act or the state minimum wage law, but does not include bonuses, stock options, incentives, deferred compensation, or other similar forms of compensation.

 Ohio labor laws require employers to provide employees under the age of eighteen (18) a 30-minute uninterrupted break when working more than five (5) consecutive hours.
 Ohio does not require employers to provide breaks, including lunch breaks, for workers eighteen (18) years old or older except for nursing mother.

 Ohio does not require employers to provide breaks, including lunch breaks, for workers eighteen (18) years old or older.
 An employer who chooses to provide a break in excess of twenty (20) minutes does not have to pay wages for lunch periods or other breaks if the employee is free to leave the worksite, in fact, takes their lunch or break, and the employee does not actually perform work.

 Breast Feeding Law

 A mother is entitled to breastfeed her baby in any location of a place of public accommodation wherein the mother is otherwise permitted.
 Ohio Rev. Code Ann. § 3781.55 (2005).